-297 The goal of the working group designated by the ICAO Council to draft the ICAO Rules was to "arrive at a set of rules as simplified and as flexible as possible in order to provide workable machinery to the Council, taking into account the many ways in which this body differs from the conventional type of court or arbitral tribunal".
+300 The goal of the working group designated by the ICAO Council to draft the ICAO Rules was to "arrive at a set of rules as simplified and as flexible as possible in order to provide workable machinery to the Council, taking into account the many ways in which this body differs from the conventional type of court or arbitral tribunal".
 ICAO Council, 19th Session, Working Paper: Report to Council of the Working Group on Rules for Settlement of Differences, ICAO Doc.
 C-WP/1457 (13 Mar.
 1953), p.
-2 (QR (A) Vol. II, Annex 1) (emphasis added).
+2 (QR (B) Vol. II, Annex 1) (emphasis added).

-298 See BESUR, fn.
+301 See BEUR, fn.
 195 (referring to the ICAO Secretariat's direction in September 2018 to the ICAO Legal Committee to consider whether the ICAO Rules needed to be revised and "realigned with the current ICJ Rules".
 ICAO, Working Paper of the Secretariat submitted to the Legal Committee for consideration at its 37th Session, ICAO document LC/37-WP/3-2, 27 July 2018, para.
-3.2.1 (BESUM Vol. V, Annex 54).
+3.2.1 (BEUM Vol. V, Annex 54).

-300 Article 50 of the Chicago Convention provides:
+303 Article 50 of the Chicago Convention provides:

 [&]quot;a) The Council shall be a permanent body responsible to the Assembly.
-It shall be composed of thirty-six contracting States elected by the Assembly ... b) In electing the members of the Council, the Assembly shall give adequate representation to 1) the States of chief importance in air transport; 2) the States not otherwise included which make the largest contribution to the provision of facilities for international civil air navigation; and 3) the States not otherwise included whose designation will insure that all the major geographic areas of the world are represented on the Council ... c) No representative of a Contracting State on the Council shall be actively associated with the operation of an international air service or financially interested in such service".
+It shall be composed of thirty-six contracting States elected by the Assembly... b) In electing the members of the Council, the Assembly shall give adequate representation to 1) the States of chief importance in air transport; 2) the States not otherwise included which make the largest contribution to the provision of facilities for international civil air navigation; and 3) the States not otherwise included whose designation will insure that all the major geographic areas of the world are represented on the Council... c) No representative of a Contracting State on the Council shall be actively associated with the operation of an international air service or financially interested in such service".

-States' representative at the Pakistan v.
-India hearing, a decision of the ICAO Council under Article 84 of the Chicago Convention is a "decision of [the] governments [sitting at the Council], not of the individuals who sit at this Council table".
-This entirely consistent with the judicial function of such individuals to receive external advice on questions of law.
-In any event, and as stated in Qatar's Counter-Memorial, Joint Appellants have pointed to no evidence that the Council delegates acted on instruction when they overwhelmingly rejected their preliminary objections.
-In any event, and as stated in Qatar's counter-Memorial, Joint Appellants have pointed to no evidence that the Council delegates acted on instruction when they overwhelmingly rejected their preliminary objections.
+hearing, a decision of the ICAO Council under Article II, Section 2 of the IASTA is a "decision of [the] governments [sitting at the Council], not of the individuals who sit at this Council table".
+304 It is entirely consistent with the judicial function of such individuals to receive external advice on questions of law.
+305 In any event, and as stated in Qatar's Counter-Memorial, Joint Appellants have pointed to no evidence that the Council delegates acted on instruction when they overwhelmingly rejected their preliminary objections.
+306